redyyu/jump-to/README.md

 Jump farther during run and sprint, closer when heavy load.
 Obesity, Overweight, Fatigue, Endurance or Pain can all affect the distance.

-because jump is trigger by menu option, you can't jump that often like Mario. also won't jump over zombies. only use when you need
+you won't jump that often like Mario. you won't jump over zombies. you won't jump into river. (but you can jump out, if you already stuck in middle of river)

+Use when you need
-like jump over between safehouse brige. accidentally falling in to lake or river.
+jump over between safehouse brige. accidentally falling in to lake or river.
 (I did once, player stack in one square, blocked by any direction, and no meterial to build floor. it's Dead already!!)

-*Remember, you can still running or sprinting after the selection square showing up, that will increase the jump distance.*
+*Remember, you can running or sprinting a while, then select the square, can go farther. just like real world.*

 The original idea is from another Mod call `Jump`.
 Very good job! this Mod give so much more action movement to this game.

-But I feel little bit too powerful with such actions. game is too easy when use those too often, seems this game is not design to have those amazing movements.
+But I feel a little bit too powerful. game is too easy when use those too often, seems this game is not design to have those amazing movements.
-*unlike Tomb Rider anyway*
+*it's not Tomb Rider anyway*

 Also I don't like to bind more KEY for anything, there is so many keys already.